pourkarim1385/ICSP/README-Test2.md

 and run files as admin to prevent program crashes.

-ooptimized for "gcc (MinGW.org GCC-6.3.0-1) 6.3.0"
+optimized for "gcc (MinGW.org GCC-6.3.0-1) 6.3.0" </br>
-there is also .c files you can compiler yourselves.
+there is also .c files you can compile yourselves.